 But that’s okay.
 We’ll just know they appreciated our appreciation.

-We’ll know we’re spreading kindness and appreciation.
+We’ll know we’re spreading kindness and Christmas cheer.
 And that will be enough.

 7. At the end of December, decide which house was your family’s favorite house.
 Which one was the most decorated?
 Or had music?
 Or had a digital Santa?
 Or had the most characters on the front lawn?
 Or built the silliest snowman?